donpir/polywc/README.md

 Planned future features:

+ - move to Polymer 2.0 (main feature);
- - customisation of layout and theme.
+ - customisation of layout and theme;
  - sorting of the columns.

 ## Bugs, support and other issues